fengyuruhui98/File/write/Daily/癸卯日志/April.md

 >take away food of Hualaishi ￥13.80

 ## Daily
-Morning, I ate at the canteen, and planned to
+Morning, I ate at the canteen, and planned to study hard today, however I found that there was no ambition for me to do the study, then I read the noval all the day, and at noon, I booked the humbergers and other things for double people.
+At night, I washed my clothes and then watched the game.
+Nothing more, and did not talk with CHN also.

 # 21:47 Mon, Apr 17, 2023